 Close to 70% of shoppers abandon their carts.
 Even if you only get a fraction of these customers back, you’re making a tonne of money.
 We include around 3-5 emails in this sequence.
 Here is what to focus on in each email:

 - Abandoned Cart Message #1 – This email should be sent immediately after a cart is abandoned (or very close to it).
 Some customers genuinely forgot or were distracted, so you should focus on simply reminding them.
-There are a million reasons why they might have abandoned it, so be think about their experience – did the power go out?
-Did their child distract them?
+There are a million reasons why they might have abandoned it, so be thinking about their experience – did the power go out?
+Did their children distract them?
 Did they get abducted by aliens?
-You can be funny about it in a niche focused way depending on your store.
+You can be funny about it in a niche-focused way depending on your store.

 Don’t send a discount code yet: some shoppers try to abandon their cart to fish for coupons.
 Focus on safety, security, and a friendly reminder.
 Build their trust with your store… this is a good opportunity to use some social proof or testimonials.

 - Abandoned Cart Message #2 – Send this email 12-24 hours after the first message.
 In this email, you can offer a coupon if they complete their purchase.
 Again, focus on WHY they should make a decision NOW (hint: the coupon is a good reason).
 Giving them exclusive savings will help push them towards a purchase decision.
 Put a bit of scarcity with the coupon by telling them how long it’ll last.